imkzh/WechatScreenshotHelper/README.md

 * once you initial the Screenshot procdure(by clicking `Screenshot` button on the tool bar), you can not cancel it, this is because `ImageMagick import` don't support this.

+* will not start correctly with system after `sudo python3 ./backend.py enable` you'd manually start it by running the command again.

+## Todo:

+* replace `ImageMagic import` with `gnome-screenshot` which provides more feature but less compatibility across platforms.

+* implement a simple screenshot editor to add arrows and something else.